 Firstly, as a defence group, ST Engineering enjoys a defensive fortress in Singapore as its Land Systems sector supports the Singapore Armed Forces (SAF) to modernize our fighting forces through major projects like the next-generation Armoured Fighting Vehicle.
 It also provides engineering solutions for various weapons and ammunition systems.
 For 3Q2017, commercial sales and defence sales constituted 63% or $1.0b, and 37% or $0.6b respectively of Group revenue.

-Another competitive advantage of ST Aerospace is that it is an aircraft engineering company, unlike Singapore Airlines, which is more focused on airline operations.
-[The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+[This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
 To read the full content, please sign up as member.]

 Subscribe to Blog via Email

 SG Wealth Builder